The early years

 Douglas graduated from the University of Oregon with a Bachelor of Landscape Architecture and worked 23 years designing parks, school grounds, roadway landscapes, and commercial sites until the 2008 recession.
 Afterwards, he self-learned a programming language called Objective-C which was used by Apple and eventually had 28 apps in the iPhone App store.
-But working at home was not a real job (that perception sure changed during the COVID pandemic!!!) and all jobs in computer science required a computer science degree which he did not have.
-So he worked several seemingly unrelated jobs since then, including in a big box home improvements store for three years where he learned more about building materials.
+But working at home was not a real job (that sure changed during the COVID pandemic!) and all jobs in computer science required a computer science degree which he did not have.
+So he worked several seemingly unrelated jobs since then, including in a big box home improvements store for three years where he increased his knowledge of building materials.
 During that time, he founded Action Craftworks LLC as a woodworking company in 2013.
-In retrospect, most of the jobs, including self-employed as an independent contractor, became stepping stones or at least a learning experience for the next career job.
+In retrospect, most of the past jobs, including self-employed as an independent contractor, became learning experiences for the next career opportunity.

-In summer of 2021, a realtor for Douglas’s in-laws house recommended using TaskRabbit to prepare the house for sale (since contractors were too busy) .
-Except there didn’t appear to be anyone available and capable to tear out all the carpeting in the house to expose the original existing nice oak floor.
+In spring of 2021, a realtor for selling Douglas’s in-laws house recommended using TaskRabbit to prepare the house for sale since contractors were too busy.
+Except there wasn’t anyone available to remove all the carpeting in the house to expose the original existing oak floor.
 So Douglas learned and did it himself.
-As well as all the other landscape improvements and interior repairs as recommended by the realtor.
+And also did all the other landscape improvements and interior repairs as recommended by the realtor.
 As a result the house sold exactly as the realtor predicted, at the higher price.

 Douglas is still mechanically minded and pays close attention to detail to do things right the first time.
-His past experience includes landscape architectural design, creating construction drawings and specifIcations, home repairs, and woodworking.
-He uses a variety of tools such as multiple cordless power tools to maximize efficiency during home repairs and installations work.
+His past experience includes landscape architectural design, construction drawings and specifications, construction observation, home repairs, and woodworking, and customer service.
+He uses a variety of tools such as multiple cordless power tools to maximize efficiency.
 His goal is to help you with repairs and installs for your home or office, so that you can concentrate on what you do best, enjoy your life, and eliminate the stress of doing the repairs and installs yourself.